 Representative physical model experiments are an important part of the design process of predicting design responses.
 Model tests may be used either as a confirmation or calibration of analytical predictions, or to determine those responses not directly calculable with sufficient accuracy.
 The primary objectives of model tests may be broadly categorized as the following.

-Tests to determine the responses of a particular design.
-In this case, the model experiment is treated as an analog computer that is capable of predicting the full scale responses.
+Tests determine the responses of a particular design.
+In this case, the model experiment is treated as an analog computer that is capable of predicting the full-scale responses.

 Verification of methods for analytical or numerical prediction of system responses.
 In this case less emphasis is placed on the details of the physical model since the dimensions and parameters of the system can usually be modified more easily in the numerical model than in the physical model, even at a small scale.
 It is recommended to keep the physical model simple, if possible, to avoid complications that might obscure the most important results.
 It is more efficient to make minor parametric variations to the system through a numerical model if it can be shown through physical experiments that the numerical model is accurate.
 It is important to place enough emphasis on the measurement of the incident wave field.
 The details of the waveform should be known to the same degree of accuracy as the vessel responses.